Historical Timeline

 1982

-School of Journalism, Media and Graphic Arts (SJMGA) is formed by President Walter Smith.
-Robert Ruggles named dean.
-The Department of Journalism becomes the first degree program of its kind at an historically black university to receive national accreditation.
-Departments become divisions.
+School of Journalism, Media and Graphic Arts (SJMGA) was formed by then-FAMU President Walter Smith.
+Robert Ruggles was named dean.
+The Department of Journalism became the first degree program of its kind (at a historically Black college or university) to receive national accreditation.
+Departments were transitioned to school divisions.

 1984

-The Tallahassee Democrat - SJGMA professional development program for students is initiated.
-The program continues today as MMC 2930 Senior Seminar course.
+The Tallahassee Democrat - SJGMA Professional Development Program for students was launched.
+The program continues today as MMC 2930, Senior Seminar Course.

 1988